 Seasoning

 Get the best chin chin quality by seasoning the dough with sugar, nutmeg, and sea salt.
 These spices can balance the taste of the dish for a well-rounded flavor.
+Don’t worry, these will also go well with the milo flavor.

 Use these seasonings in moderation to avoid any overpowering flavors.